PatCapon39/nextflow-seqera/user-guide/service-access.md

 ## Access a personal workspace

-By default, each user on the Australian  Nextflow Seqera service will have their own personal workspace which can be accessed directly after logging into the service.
-No need to contact the Australian BioCommons to use your own personal workspace.
-This model is not supported by the Australian BioCommons at this stage, and users are responsible to configure and use their personal workspace.
+By default, each user on the Australian  Nextflow Seqera Service will have their own personal workspace which can be accessed directly after logging into the service.
+There is no need to contact the Australian BioCommons to use your own personal workspace.
+This model is not currently supported, and users are responsible to configure and use their personal workspace.